-The foundations were established by the 1980s.
+The foundations of theory were established by the 1980s.
 Until very recently the theory focused on the physical realm of traditional world politics—along with all other theoretical and empirical analysis in international relations.
 The construction of cyberspace created new challenges pertaining to quantification of the master variables, state profiles, and patterns of behavior.
 This section focuses on empirical theory and analysis in the conventional realm, a necessary prerequisite for understanding measures and metrics for the cyber domain.

 In retrospect, we now appreciate that the quantitative work and empirically based inferences have evolved over time.
 We can now point to distinct phases, each with its theoretical and methodological features.